Commercial Insurance Coverage for Chimney Businesses

-It may seem like chimney cleaning and chimney repair businesses are old-world professions that aren't really relevant to today's world, that's simply not the case.
-Many people still use a chimney in their homes to provide warmth and comfort throughout the cooler months.
+It may seem like chimney cleaning and chimney repair businesses are old-world professions that aren't really relevant to today's world but that's simply not the case.
+Many people still use a chimney in their home to provide warmth and comfort throughout the cooler months.
 This leads to a build-up of creosote and other materials that can pose a serious threat to the home and its inhabitants.

 General Liability Insurance

-Business Owner's Policy
+Business Owners Policy

 Commercial Auto Insurance

 Why would a chimney sweep need commercial auto insurance?
 Your small business requires a vehicle to go to the customer's home or commercial business.
 That exposes you and your company to a myriad of dangers, potential accidents, and liability.
 If you're in an accident and damage someone's car or inflict bodily harm it could cost you thousands of dollars if you're not insured properly.
 Do not rely on your personal auto insurance for your company vehicles—it's not enough.
 A commercial auto insurance policy will cover repairs, vehicle replacement, legal costs, and other expenses.